 Hmmm.
 Depends on the season.
 I’m a sucker for knee length boots in the winter – I never grew out of my Michael Korrs Preston boots with the golden buckle – love those tiny touches!
 I also love my riding boots from Dover’s.
 If I’m going out for dinner or tea I love getting dressed up – A-line skirt and top or a Pakistani embroidered suit( we call it shalwar Kameez), and peep toed heels but overtime I find myself settling for pointed flats – Zara and Rothys always have a lovely line of those.
 These days, I’m always in my adidas and pumas – thanks to COVID!
 Not complaining though – I always manage to find something to fall in love with!

 Do you have any favourite shops or online sites?

 Zara, Kate Spade, J. Crew, Ann Taylor, Image…the list goes on also love custom shirts I design myself.
 Etsy’s also a very interesting place – be it for custom clothes, accessories etc

 What’s next on your clothes/shoe wish list?

-All photographs published with kind permission from Sarah Eyton/ Canine Chic of London.
+All photographs have been published with kind permission of Chitra Ramaswami